Lough Key: Background

-The area around Lough Key and the nearby town of Boyle, in County Roscommon, have been inhabited for thousands of years.
+The area around Lough Key and the nearby town of Boyle, in County Roscommon, has been inhabited for thousands of years.

 The lake is several kilometres across and contains over thirty wooded islands including Castle Island, Trinity Island, Orchard Island, Stag Island, Bullock Island, and Drumman's Island.
 Castle Island has had a number of structures built on it over the centuries.
 The earliest record dates to 1184, in the Annals of Loch Cé, where a lightning strike is reported to have started a fire in "The Rock of Loch-Cé," a "very magnificent, kingly residence."
 Currently a folly castle built in the early 19th century by the King family stands on the island.
 Trinity and Church Islands each have the ruins of medieval priories standing on them.

 17th-20th centuries

 The King family acquired the land around Lough Key in the 17th century Cromwellian Settlement, renaming the area from Moylurg to Rockingham.
 In 1809, Rockingham House – a mansion designed by English architect John Nash – was built.
 The house remained the seat of the Stafford-King-Harman family until it was badly damaged in a fire in 1957.
 It was subsequently demolished in 1970.